chemouna/AlgorithmsCatalog/README.md

 * Dijkstra’s algorithm is like Prim’s algorithm in that both algorithms use a minpriority queue to find the “lightest” vertex outside a given set
   (the set S in Dijkstra’s algorithm and the tree being grown in Prim’s algorithm).

+* to examine an edge to see if it offers a better path to a node is referred to as relaxing the edge (because in general mathematically, relaxation is making a change that reduces constraints.
+When the Dijkstra algorithm examines an edge, it removes an edge from the pool, thereby reducing the number of constraints)

 ##### Fast marching method